sbgnt / subagent

 permissions.toml

 Controls what your agent's fetch() and ask() calls can access.
 Without this file, your agent cannot make HTTP requests or call other agents.
+Only allow the specific routes and methods your tools actually need.

 [[rules]]